busykoala/fastapi-opa/README.md

 ## How to get started

-:bulb: checkout the wiki for a complete environment setup with Keycloak and Open Policy Agent:
+:bulb: checkout the wiki for an environment setup with Keycloak and Open Policy Agent:
 [Getting Started with FastAPI app with Authentication and Authorization](https://github.com/busykoala/fastapi-opa/wiki#dev-setup)

-The package provides allows to integrate authentication and authorization with FastAPI.
-Depending on your authentication flow you can inject different configuration into the `OPAMiddleware`.
+The package combines authentication and authorization with FastAPI.
+You can customize the `OPAMiddleware` depending on your authentication flow.

-For the most frequently used flows checkout the examples:
+Check out these examples for the most common flows:
- - an example for OIDC : fastapi_opa.example_oidc.py,
+- OIDC: `fastapi_opa.example_oidc.py`
- - an example for SAML: fastapi_opa.example_saml.py
+- SAML: `fastapi_opa.example_saml.py`

 ## Open Policy Agent

-The middleware sends the validated and authenticated user token to the Open Policy Agent with the extra attributes `request_method` and `request_path`.
+The middleware sends the validated and authenticated user token to Open Policy Agent.
+It adds the extra attributes `request_method` and `request_path`.

 ```json